KrzysiekGL/learnopengl-attendee/03-Shaders/README.md

-# Hello trinagle
+# Shaders
-First introduction of the rendering pipeline along with an example.
+Shader and Shader program introduction along with some heavy changes to the project structure.